-In December 2020 and January 2021, the first two COVID19 vaccines (Comirnaty and COVID19 Vaccine Moderna) have been approved by the EMA and more vaccines are on their way (1).
-With the European approval of these first two vaccines the COVID19, the national immunization program has been started.
-This national immunization program will initially target healthcare providers, elderly and individuals with an increased risk of severe COVID19 due to comorbidities (2).
-Based on the Phase III trial results, these first two COVID19 vaccines yield an overall reduction in symptomatic SARS-CoV2 infections of >90% (3, 4).
-However, the effect on severe COVID19 leading to hospital admission is not yet well established as the Phase 3 trials were not powered for this endpoint.
-Clearly, there is an urgent need to obtain data on the real-world vaccine performance in the elderly population and in people with comorbidities, in particular their effect on COVID19 related hospitalization, to guide the design of optimal vaccination policies.
+In December 2020 and January 2021, the first two COVID-19 vaccines (Comirnaty, COVID-19 vaccine AstraZeneca and COVID-19 Vaccine Moderna) have been approved by the EMA and more vaccines are on their way (1).
+With the European approval of these first two vaccines the COVID-19 national immunization program has been started.
+This national immunization program initially targets healthcare providers, elderly and individuals with an increased risk of severe COVID-19 due to comorbidities (2).
+Based on the Phase III trial results, these first two COVID-19 vaccines yield an overall reduction in symptomatic SARS-CoV2 infections of >90% (3, 4).
+However, the effect on severe COVID-19 leading to hospital admission is not yet well established as the Phase 3 trials were not powered for this endpoint.
+Clearly, there is an urgent need to obtain data on the real-world vaccine performance in the elderly population and in people with comorbidities, in particular their effect on COVID-19 related hospitalization, to guide the design of optimal vaccination policies.

 The test-negative-case-control study is a well-established epidemiological design used to evaluate, amongst others, annual influenza vaccine effectiveness (5).
-Here, we propose a multicenter test-negative-case-control study among vaccine eligible elderly and patients with comorbidities, who are hospitalized with possible COVID19, according to ECDC case definition, and in which the presence of SARS-CoV-2 as causative pathogen is appropriately tested to determine vaccine effectiveness against COVID19 related hospitalization.
+Here, we propose a multicenter test-negative-case-control study among elderly and patients with comorbidities eligible for COVID-19 vaccination according to the national immunization program, who are hospitalized with symptoms of a severe acute respiratory infection (SARI), , and in which the presence of SARS-CoV-2 as causative pathogen is appropriately tested to determine vaccine effectiveness against COVID-19 related hospitalization.